bropines/chrome-lens-py/README.md

 In our project, coordinates are used to define the position, size, and rotation of text on an image.
 Each text region is described by a set of values that help accurately determine where and how to display the text.
 Here's how these values are interpreted:

 1. **Y Coordinate**: The first value in the coordinates array represents the vertical position of the top-left corner of the text region on the image.
 The value is expressed as a fraction of the image's total height, with `0.0` corresponding to the top edge and `1.0` to the bottom.

 2. **X Coordinate**: The second value indicates the horizontal position of the top-left corner of the text region.
 The value is expressed as a fraction of the image's total width, where `0.0` corresponds to the left edge and `1.0` to the right.

 3. **Width**: The third value represents the width of the text region as a fraction of the image's total width.
 This value determines how much horizontal space the text will occupy.

 4. **Height**: The fourth value indicates the height of the text region as a fraction of the image's total height.

 5. **Fifth Parameter**: In the current data, this parameter is always zero and appears to be unused.
 It might be reserved for future use or specific text modifications.

 6. **Sixth Parameter**: Specifies the rotation angle of the text region in degrees.
 Positive values indicate clockwise rotation, while negative values indicate counterclockwise rotation.

 Coordinates are measured from the top-left corner of the image.
 This means that `(0.0, 0.0)` corresponds to the very top-left corner of the image, while `(1.0, 1.0)` corresponds to the very bottom-right corner.

 #### Example of Coordinate Usage

-For clarity, let's look at the following example of coordinates:

 ```json
 {